A figure-of-merit-based framework to evaluate photovoltaic materials: Methods

 The $\Gamma_\mathrm{PV}$ FOM is a unitless function of eight properties of the PV absorber's bulk:

-Here, $\alpha$ and $\sigma$ are parameters describing the spectral average and spectral dispersion of the absorption coefficient spectrum, $\tau$ is the non-radiative recombination lifetime, $\mu$ is the carrier mobility, $n$ is the doping density, $\epsilon$ is the static dielectric constant, $m$ is the density-of-states (DOS) effective mass, and $E_\mathrm{g}$ is the band gap.
-Definitions of these properties are given in Ref.~\cite{crovettoPhenomenologicalFigureMerit2024}, including potential strategies to deal with direction- and carrier-type dependence.
+Here, $\alpha$ and $\sigma$ are parameters describing the spectral average and spectral dispersion of the absorption coefficient spectrum, $\tau$ is the non-radiative recombination lifetime, $\mu$ is the carrier mobility, $n$ is the carrier concentration, $\epsilon$ is the static dielectric constant, $m$ is the density-of-states (DOS) effective mass, and $E_\mathrm{g}$ is the band gap.
+Definitions of these properties are given in Sec.~S3 and Ref.~\cite{crovettoPhenomenologicalFigureMerit2024}, including potential strategies to deal with direction- and carrier-type dependence.

 The $\Gamma_\mathrm{PV}$ FOM is defined as:

 The various factors $\mathcal{A}_1, \mathcal{A}_2, \mathcal{D}_1 ... \, \mathcal{S}_2$ in Eq.~\ref{eq:fom_definition} are expressions~\cite{crovettoPhenomenologicalFigureMerit2024} containing the eight properties listed in Eq.~\ref{eq:fom_parameters}.